aws-samples/amazon-managed-service-for-apache-flink-examples/python/PythonDependencies/README.md

 #### Development and build environment requirements

 * Python 3.11
-* PyFlink library: `apache-flink==1.19.1` + any libraries defined in `requirements.txt`
+* PyFlink library: `apache-flink==1.20.0` + any libraries defined in `requirements.txt`
 * Java JDK 11+ and Maven

-> ⚠️ As of 2024-06-27, the Flink Python library 1.19.x may fail installing on Python 3.12.
+> ⚠️ The Flink Python library 1.20.0 may fail installing on Python 3.12.
 > We recommend using Python 3.11 for development, the same Python version used by Amazon Managed Service for Apache Flink
-> runtime 1.19.
+> runtime 1.20.

 > JDK and Maven are uses to download and package any required Flink dependencies, e.g. connectors, and to package the application as `.zip` file, for deployment to Amazon Managed Service for Apache Flink.